HyFlex Pool Classrooms

 All HyFlex rooms now have lapel mics installed for better professor audio quality.
 We highly recommend you use the lapel mic to get the best audio possible for your Zoom class.
 Place the lapel mic on your shirt or jacket collar as close to your face as possible and facing towards your mouth to get the best quality.

-In every HyFlex classroom, you will find a set of HyFlex instructions, including the HyFlex Quick Guide, the Full Length Instructions, the room's Camera Instructions, and Lapel Mic Instructions.
+In every HyFlex classroom, you will find a set of HyFlex instructions, including the HyFlex Quick Guide, the Full Length Instructions, the room's Camera Instructions, Lapel Mic Instructions, and HyFlex Tips and Troubleshooting Instructions.
 Please follow each step of the instructions when setting up your HyFlex class.
 You can download the instructions below:

-- Make sure the audio output in Zoom (i.e. the speakers) is set to Crestron (Intel(R) Display Audio).
+- Make sure the audio output in Zoom (i.e. the speaker) is set to Crestron (Intel(R) Display Audio).

-- Make sure the projector is turned on and on the correct input (PC) via the control panel.
+- Make sure the projector is turned on and the correct input selected (PC) via the control panel.

 - Make sure the audio input in Zoom (i.e. the microphone) is set to Line (TesiraFORTE).

-- If using the lapel mic, make sure the transmitter is turned on (you will see a green light).
+- If using the lapel mic, make sure the transmitter is turned on.

 - Make sure it is turned on.
-You will see a green light.
+You will see a green light on the transmitter.

-- If it doesn’t turn on, replace the batteries (2 AAs) -- you can call Media Services to do this.
+- If it doesn’t turn on, call Media Services to replace the batteries.

 - Make sure the lapel mic is close to your face and pointed towards your mouth.

-- Make sure the audio input is set to Line (TesiraFORTE).
+- Make sure the microphone input is set to Line (TesiraFORTE) in Zoom.